sergei-romanenko/chapman-big-step-normalization/README.md

-# Agda formalisations of some big-step normalization proofs
+# Agda formalizations of some big-step normalization proofs

 This is a result of refactoring James Chapman's repository
 <https://github.com/jmchapman/Big-step-Normalisation>,